Code of Practice

 The Management of the Society including its groups is undertaken by Trustees and Committee Members who are elected by and from the Society’s subscribing membership.

-Trustees are the current officers of the Committee together with the 5 longest serving members of the Committee.
+Trustees are the current elected Officers and members of the Committee.
 Further details can be found in the Society’s Constitution and the Charity Commission’s Handbook for Trustees.
 The Trustees will be held legally responsible for what the Society does.

-Officers are elected Committee Members holding the offices of Chairman, Treasurer, Secretary and Editor.
+Officers are elected Committee Members holding the offices of Chairman, Vice-Chairman, Treasurer and Secretary.

 Committee Members are elected by the Society’s Members at the Annual General Meeting and hold office in accordance with the Society’s Constitution.
-They comprise a Chairman, Secretary, Editor and Treasurer plus no more than 8 non-office holders.
-The Secretary is responsible for all legal aspects of the Society.
+They comprise a Chairman, Vice-Chairman, Secretary and Treasurer plus no more than 8 non-office holders.
+The Secretary is the first point of contact for the Society’s legal business and for ensuring the keeping of relevant records.
 For details on the responsibilities of all office holders, see Job Descriptions.
-Further details can be found in the Society’s Constitution. (see Website)
+Further details can be found in the Society’s Constitution.

 Post Holders are members who have specific responsibilities for areas of the Society’s operations.
 These are not elected positions but appointments which are approved by the Committee.